nestorSag/mlops-lite/README.md

 1. There is a `data.py` in the MLFlow Project with a `get_data()` function with which the model fetches training data, and outputs a tuple of objects `X, y` for the model to be fitted (see `test-project/`).

 2. `get_data()` should output a testing slice of the data whenever `TEST_ENV=True`.
-Model registration should be skipped in this case too.
+Model registration into MLFlow Model Registry should be skipped based on this variable too.

 ## Model deployment

 Model deployment can be triggered from the local development environment using `make` rules, or by triggering a GitHub actions job.
 The latter is recommended to avoid uncommited code leaking into deployed models.

-When a model is deployed, an [AWS SageMaker endpoint](https://docs.aws.amazon.com/sagemaker/latest/dg/realtime-endpoints.html) is created for live scoring.
+When a model is deployed, an [AWS SageMaker endpoint](https://docs.aws.amazon.com/sagemaker/latest/dg/realtime-endpoints.html) is created for live prediction.
 This can be used for batch prediction as well.

 ## Model monitoring